Parameters and Variables

 Warning

-Variables are not specific for each state but rather for the whole state machine.
-As such, they are defined in the datamodel of the state machine:
+SCXML Variables should not be specific for each state but rather for the whole state machine.
+As such, they are defined in the datamodel of the state machine: To use SCXML Variables as parameters we need to mark them with @.

 <scxml xmlns="http://www.w3.org/2005/07/scxml" version="1.0" initial="example.ParameterHaver">